kbparagua/js-crash-course/00_data_types_and_variables.md

 ### NaN
 Not a Number.
-- returned when a Math function failed.
+- returned when a Math function or operation failed.

 `NaN` is not equal to itself.
 Use `isNan()` to check if value is `NaN`.
 ```js